objectionary/eo/README.md

   * traits and mixins ([why?](https://www.yegor256.com/2017/03/07/traits-and-mixins.html))
   * flow control statements (`for`, `while`, `if`, etc)
   * DSL and [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) ([why?](https://github.com/objectionary/eo/issues/51))

-There are products that use EO or 𝜑-calculus
-(if you want yours to be in the list, submit a pull request):

-  * [objectionary](https://github.com/yegor256/objectionary) is a repository of EO objects
-  * [polystat](https://github.com/polystat/polystat) is a static analyzer of EO programs
-  * [eo2py](https://github.com/polystat/eo2py) is a translator of EO to Python
-  * [try-phi](https://github.com/fizruk/try-phi) is an online interpreter of 𝜑-calculus expressions

 ## Papers